top of page

 But it didn’t stop there.
 As I looked deeper into this neon truth, I found something even more profound.
 I was the one left out.
 I didn’t fit the “perfect” mold of what was celebrated in my family and culture.
 My siblings were marked by traits that shone in the spotlight: they reflected the world’s idea of ‘perfection,’ while I was the backdrop, the “ordinary” one, the overlooked.
 I'm what they call the "funny face" of the litter: the one who is different than all the others.

-I was called dull, slow, or even worse—an embarrassment.
+I was called 'boring to look at', slow, or even worse—an embarrassment.
 It was as if my very existence wasn’t enough.
 I didn’t measure up, and I was constantly reminded of it.
 It wasn’t just a passing thought—it was a wound, one that dug deep.
 And that wound?
 It grew into years of self-hate, rejection, and a fight for my worth.

 But here’s the glitch in the Matrix: